Pyongu/twitter_coronavirus/README.md

 <img src=src/korean_language.png>
 <img src=src/korean_country.png>

+Overall we can see that #coronoavirus was used heavily in the United States and in the English language.
+But it also had a large presence in other countries and languages.
+On the other hand, #코로나바이러스 was bascially only used in Korea and Korean.

 ## Alternate Reduce

 I also used an alternative way to MapReduce the coronavirus tweek data.
 For each related hashtag, I kept track of the number of times that someone tweeted and coronavirus related hashtag for each day.
 I did this by using a nested dictionary that kept track of the hashtag and the date and its count.
 Then I also visualized it using matplotlib where the X-axis is the date, Y-axis is the count, and each line is a different hashtag.
 I decided to plot the coronavirus related hashtags: #doctor, #flu, #sick.
 <img src=src/alt_reduce.png>

+Overall, most of theses hashtags aren't used a lot daily.
+However one interesting part of this data, is the large spike of #doctor at around June 29, 2020.